 - Students experiencing bullying can discourage bullying attempts by first trying to simply ignore the behavior.
 Ignoring the bullies’ antics will be less rewarding for the bully, who will be less likely to continue the behavior with someone who ignores them.

-- Setting boundaries and simply telling the bully to stop in a non-emotional manner is another way to disarm them.
+- Teaching children assertiveness strategies and how to set boundaries on how to tell the bully to stop in a non-emotional manner is another way to disarm them.

 - Using the buddy system is helpful as well; there is often safety in numbers.
-Encourage your child to keep a friend around them to stop bullying attempts.
+Encourage your child to keep a peer around them to stop bullying attempts.

-- If contacting the parent or guardian is not helpful and the bullying occurs in the school setting, contact the school staff.
+- Contact the school staff to come up with a plan together.
 Many public schools are mandated to have a process to address bullying in their school.

 - If there is a threat of physical harm, contact the police.